Information Visualisation Design Studio (DECO3100)

 UNIT OF STUDY

 The field of information visualisation focuses on how non-physical data can be effectively represented to users, in an interactive and automatic way.
-This unit of study will introduce the principles of information visualisation design, with special attention to metaphoric mapping, human-computer interaction, user engagement, and interdisciplinary insights.
-Topics will include: abstract data visualisation (graphical, ambient or non-visual); metaphor creation and evaluation; interdisciplinary influences; generative design algorithms; data acquisition, parsing and processing.
-After successful completion of this unit of study, students will have acquired: an awareness of information visualisation issues through reviews of significant research publications; a research methodology by the development of a relevant research paper; design skills required to develop an information visualization prototype using a real-world dataset; relevant knowledge about tools and programming languages that process data and render both communicative and powerful visual displays.
-This is a core studio in the Bachelor of Design Computing.
+This unit of study introduces the principles of information visualisation design, with special attention to aesthetic communication of data, metaphoric mapping, human-computer interaction, user engagement, and interdisciplinary insights.
+Key concepts covered in this unit include: abstract data visualisation (graphical, ambient or non-visual); metaphor creation and evaluation; interdisciplinary influences; generative design algorithms; data acquisition, parsing and processing.
+Using a combination of digital image manipulation tools and programming languages for processing data, students will develop information visualisations of real-world datasets that are both communicative and engaging.

 Our courses that offer this unit of study

 Lecture 1 hr/wk, tutorial 2 hrs/wk, studio 3 hrs/wk

 Design Project(s) (90%); Participation (10%)

 If you wish to undertake one or more units of study (subjects) for your own interest but not towards a degree, you may enrol in single units as a non-award student.

 If you are from another Australian tertiary institution you may be permitted to underake cross-institutional study in one or more units of study at the University of Sydney.